burger-style menu icon

 The wearing of beards during Phase 1 and Phase 2 training is currently under consideration and details will be advised when available.

-You must be aged 18-54 (Must attest before 55th birthday – Ex Regulars over the age of 55 may be considered on a case by case basis).
+You must be aged 18-54.
+Applicants must apply no later than age 54 and 6 months in order to attest before 55th birthday.
+Ex Regulars over the age of 55 may be considered on a case by case basis.

 Applicants must also read all of the sections below and make sure they meet all entry requirements before submitting an application.